-Within thirty minutes of town sit a number of splendid state parks, recreation areas, and a national wildlife refuge.
+Within thirty minutes of your Long Beach vacation rental sit a number of splendid state parks, recreation areas, and a national wildlife refuge.
 Among them is Cape Disappointment State Park, one of Washington's most popular destinations and home to the Northwest's oldest lighthouse, jaw-dropping views of the mouth of the Columbia River, and some truly excellent fishing.
 To the north, Leadbetter Point State Park has some of the region's best birdwatching along the northern shore of Willapa Bay, plus several miles of hiking trails and opportunities for crabbing and fishing.

 Although a small town, beach house visitors can eat very well in Long Beach.
 The Aloha Charlie Fish Company offers perhaps the best clam chowder and pan-fried oysters in town, but they have plenty of healthy competition!
 A few minutes outside of downtown Long Beach, The Depot in Seaview and Pelicano Restaurant in Iwalco offer more upscale dining.
 For rainy-day entertainment, it's hard to beat the iconically kitschy Marsh's Free Museum (home of Jake the Alligator Man), but the Long Beach Peninsula is also home to a kite museum and a cranberry museum, dedicated to the region's productive cranberry bogs.

 For a Pacific Northwest beach rental surrounded by natural beauty, outdoor recreation, and dining & entertainment options, a Long Beach vacation rental can't be beat.